 Central Processing Unit – CPU

-Also referred to simply as the processor, the CPU is the primary controlling chip in what we consider a PC.
+Also referred to simply as the processor, the CPU is the primary governing chip in what we consider a PC.
 At its core, it executes basic arithmetic, logic, controlling, and I/O (input/output) operations assigned to it by the program.

 The ALU is responsible for executing arithmetic and logical operations, or Boolean algebra, while the CU retrieves data from memory and supplies instructions to the ALU.